eoncode/runner-bar/docs/stacked-prs-best-practice.md

 - DO NOT DELTE BRANCHES!!!!!!
 -  figure out a merge strategy that doesnt send us into merge conflict hell.
-- i want all commits to land on main. no squashing. all ors are proved
+- i want all commits to land on main. no squashing. all prs are already approved
 ```